godatadriven/godatadriven-blog/content/fast-coordinates-check-with-numpy.md

 with `radius` on the previous chunck of code), the check is done in a matter of milliseconds, making it a good fit for real time web applications.

+Note: if you are so inclined, a IPython notebook with the performance test is online at [nbviewer].
+The times reported there may vary slightly with the ones in this post.

 [haversine]: http://en.wikipedia.org/wiki/Haversine_formula